AnthonyRansom/PyBer_Analysis/README.md

 aligning the Total fare income and number of rides and drivers with the Urban city areas.

 ### Business Case 3
-Accoring to the graph data the weekly fares for Urban abd Suburban the month of January start with decreased weekly fares compared to the rest of the year.
+According to the graph data the weekly fares for Urban and Suburban areas for the month of January start with decreased weekly fares compared to the months up to April.
-Advertising campaigns or promotional specials offers and discounts could be planned for the December and January periods in order to promote use of the PyBer service during these periods.
+Advertising campaigns or promotional special offers and discounts could be planned for the December and January periods in order to promote use of the PyBer service during these periods.